LinkedInLearning/learning-python-with-pycharm-2898429/README.md

 # Learning Python with PyCharm
-This is the repository for the LinkedIn Learning course `Learning Python with PyCharm`.
+This is the repository for the LinkedIn Learning course Learning Python with PyCharm.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Learning Python with PyCharm][lil-thumbnail-url]

+PyCharm is a leading tool for Python development.
+In this course, instructor Mehdi Oulmakki introduces several key best practices for Python development and shows you how to use PyCharm as a one stop shop solution for managing the intricacies of development.
+First, Mehdi walks you through installing Python and PyCharm and gives you some useful tips and tricks for writing and developing code with PyCharm.
+He shows you how to create and navigate your projects in the PyCharm UI.
+Next, Mehdi discusses ways to use PyCharm with Git and GitHub to organize, save, and collaborate on your work.
+He covers managing dependencies, then goes into facets of code quality, how debugging improves your code quality, and ways to use breakpoints and unit tests for debugging.
+Plus, Mehdi goes over the principles and purpose of code style and the quality-of-life features within PyCharm that help reformat and refactor your code safely.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.